 The reports in the Nebula Explore research library are laid out based on individual research studies.
 Each report is composed of information about genes from the findings from particular studies.
 These reports are updated weekly with new research articles, so if you hold an active subscription to Nebula Explore then you have access to new information weekly.

-See below an example of a report on ‘thinness’ from Nebula Explore:
+See below an example of a report on anxiety from Nebula Explore:

 Keep in mind that Nebula Genomics only analyzes a few SNPs per report.
-In the example above, the report looks at 5 genetic variants related to ‘thinness’.
-For comparison, the SelfDecode Weight DNA Wellness Report analyzes over 455,000 genetic variants to provide your genetic risk score and personalized recommendations to help you maintain a healthy weight.
+For comparison, the SelfDecode Anxiety DNA Wellness Report analyzes over 800,000 genetic variants to provide your genetic predisposition score and personalized recommendations to help you optimize your health.
+You can upload your DNA to SelfDecode for free to get started.

 - Read more about how to choose the best DNA test for weight loss.